I find myself combining two months posts into just one and I really don’t know where to start! To say we’ve been busy would be a total understatement!

 We have a new scholarship program that just started to sponsor teens from the favelas who are interested in staying here at the mission property for a determined number of months to learn hands-on the woodworking trade.
 Our first scholarship recipient is Humberto, from our ministry in Campinas.
 We’ve known him since he was about six years old and he has come to know the Lord through our ministry.
 This is a great opportunity for him vocationally as well as spiritually as he’ll be surrounded by other believers in Christ.

 This month of July is Brazil’s winter school break and we have had a constant flow of people through here the entire month.
 We have had nine small children here for the entire month and just today some of them have started returning home.
 Sleepovers, popcorn, movies, bonfires, and so much more have occupied their time here.
 All of this is mixed with large doses of love from our team and consistent spiritual feeding.
 Pray that they will adjust well going back home and that we can replenish our energies!

 Last month we hosted a local church youth group for two days.
-Their pastor wanted the teens to experience what it’s like working inside a favela as they had never been inside one before nor were they accustomed to doing missions outside of the church walls.
+Their pastor wanted the teens to experience what it’s like working inside a favela as they had never been inside one before nor were they accustomed to doing post outside of the church walls.
 It was a real eye opener for most of them!
 The testimonies they shared at the end of the two days were very touching and insightful and definitely left them with a lot to think about!